-The diet can play an essential role in managing diabetes.
-Certain foods, such as non-starchy vegetables, whole grains, and healthy fats may help stabilize insulin and blood sugar levels.
+A person’s diet can play an essential role in managing diabetes.
+Certain types of foods, such as non-starchy vegetables, whole grains, and healthy fats, may help stabilize insulin and blood sugar levels.

-A person with diabetes can eat a balanced, healthy diet without giving up the foods they enjoy.
-The important factors in an effective diabetes diet include moderation and careful food choices to maintain healthy blood sugar levels.
+A person living with diabetes can eat a balanced diet without giving up their favorite foods.
+Moderation and careful food choices are key to maintaining healthy blood sugar levels.

-When a person eats carbohydrates, the body releases the hormone insulin.
+When a person eats carbohydrates, their body releases the hormone insulin.
 Insulin helps the body use and store these carbohydrates, lowering blood sugar levels.
-In a person with diabetes, the body does not release or use insulin as it should, causing their blood sugar levels to remain high.
+But when a person has diabetes, their body does not release or use insulin as it should, causing their blood sugar levels to remain high.

-A person with diabetes should speak with a doctor or dietitian before making any significant dietary changes.
+A person with diabetes should speak with a doctor or dietitian before making significant dietary changes.

-In this article, we identify some of the best foods for stabilizing insulin and blood sugar levels.
+This article identifies some of the best types of foods for stabilizing insulin and blood sugar levels.
 We also look at certain foods a person with diabetes should avoid or eat only in moderation.

-These vegetables are an excellent addition to almost any diet, including those suitable for people with diabetes.
+Non-starchy vegetables are an excellent addition to almost any diet, including diets suitable for people with diabetes.

 There are two main types of vegetables: starchy and non-starchy.
 Starchy vegetables are rich in carbohydrates, which can raise a person’s blood sugar levels.

 The American Diabetes Association (ADA) recommends eating at least 3–5 servings of vegetables each day.
-They define a serving as half a cup of cooked vegetables or one cup of uncooked vegetables.
+The ADA defines a serving as 1/2 cup of cooked vegetables or 1 cup of uncooked vegetables.

 - carrots